 Optometrists in the Navy Reserve serve in an Officer role.
 Before receiving the ongoing professional training that comes with this job, initial training requirements must first be met.

-With flexible training options, Medical Service Corps Officers in the Navy Reserve can comfortably balance civilian and military schedules.
-You can maintain your own life and your own career – enriching both with the rewarding work you do for others.
+With flexible training options, Navy Reserve Officers can comfortably balance civilian and military schedules.
+You can maintain your own life and your own practice – enriching both with the rewarding work you do for others.

-The Medical Service Corps in the Navy Reserve offers you a truly diverse variety of operational venues.
-In some cases, you can even work in the same civilian location you work in now.
+The Navy offers you a truly diverse variety of academic, clinical and operational settings in which to practice.
+In some cases, you can even work in the same civilian setting you work in now.
 What’s more, you will enjoy an unrivaled sense of pride and fulfillment known only to those who serve.